praveen-soni06/book-web-scrapping/README.md

 # book-web-scrapping
-📚 Book Web Scraping Using Python  A complete web scraping project that extracts book information from the website Books to Scrape using Python, Requests, BeautifulSoup, and Pandas.
-The scraper collects data across 50 pages and generates a structured dataset containing book details such as title, price, rating, availability,
+📚 A Python-based web scraper that extracts book details from Books to Scrape using Requests, BeautifulSoup, and Pandas.
+Collects titles, prices, ratings, availability, and links across 50 pages.
+Includes error handling and outputs a clean dataset for analysis or ML tasks.